 All the farms are close together, meaning you can hop from one to the other with minimum fuss, but we would recommend taking two to three days to really explore the area properly.
 Each farm has its own unique selling point and charm, but one thing they all have in common is fantastic wine and superb attention to detail.
 Groot Constantia, Klein Constantia, Steenberg Vineyards, Constantia Glen Wine Estate, Beau Constantia, Buitenverwachting, Constantia Uitsig, Eagle’s Nest and Silvermist all await you in the valley.
 For help in unpacking it, contact Constantia Wine Route.

-Of course, Constantia has more on offer than the wine farms, with a huge amount of restaurants and bars to choose from.
+Of course, Constantia has more on offer than the wine farms, with a huge number of restaurants and bars to choose from.

 Expect generous portions of starters, salads, seafood and burgers in a relaxed setting, while the adjacent The Oak Terrace provides a sunny, outdoor setting for casual eating with family and friends.
 Peddlars may have undergone something of a transformation, but it is still an institution in the valley.